Steven M. Barney

 Carolyn first became involved in the Arc in 2004, searching for direction, resources and activities for her son, who was newly diagnosed with Autism.

 Carolyn began with the Arc of Plymouth and Upper Cape Code in 2019 as Finance Manager, overseeing financial reporting and budgeting.
-In her new role, she now oversees all operations relative to Finance, Contracts and Human Resources.
+In her new role, she now oversees all operations relative to Finance, Contracts, and Human Resources.

 Her son is now a proud graduate of Boston Higashi School and focuses on long distance biking and sailing competitively with her husband.
 Her daughter is earning a PhD in Oceanography and Aquaculture in New Zealand.